Keeper Encrypts at the Record-Level

 1Password doesn't have record-level encryption, so their sharing system creates a copy of the record contents and then uses a hyperlink to share with the recipient.
 The information in the shared data is not in sync with the original source.

 Keeper Provides Market-Leading Security Infrastructure and Policies

 Keeper has the longest-standing SOC 2 Type 2, ISO 27001 and TRUSTe certification in the industry.
 Keeper’s ISMS will ensure that strict security controls are in place to protect customer data and ensure secure operation of products and services.

 Keeper is also FedRAMP Authorised and StateRAMP Authorised – proving our commitment to maintain the highest standard of cybersecurity.

 Keeper is ITAR compliant, with all development and engineering comprised of US-based employees that are U.S. Persons.

 1Password has not exhibited the same rigor for security practices.
 It obtained SOC 2 Type 2 certification more than four years after Keeper, and it has still yet to obtain ISO 27001 certification.

-1Password is not FedRAMP Authorized or in progress of achieving authorization.
+1Password is not FedRAMP Authorised or in progress of achieving authorisation.

 1Password is based out of Canada, and software developers are located throughout the world.